Samir Modi: Career

-Modi began his business career in 1992 as a management trainee for Philip Morris in the US where he promoted Marlboro brand cigarettes.
-After various stints in the Modi Group's businesses, he launched a network-marketing arm, Modicare, in 1996.
-The venture began with 12 products and 300 distributors.
-In 2003, he took over the cosmetics business in Modicare, launching Colorbar Cosmetics for the domestic Indian market in 2004.
-Over the years, Modi carved out a niche for Colorbar by repositioning the brand as a more exclusive yet affordable product.
-In 2005, Modi launched Twenty Four Seven, India's first 24-hour retail store chain.
-Modi marketed the retail chain as a one-stop shop for daily and general necessities.
+Modi started his career in 1992 as a management trainee with Philip Morris in the United States, where he worked on promoting Marlboro cigarettes.
+After gaining experience in different roles within the Modi Group's businesses, he launched Modicare in 1996, a network marketing venture that began with 12 products and 300 distributors.
+By 2003, he had taken charge of the cosmetics segment at Modicare and introduced Colorbar Cosmetics to the Indian market in 2004.
+Over time, he worked on transforming Colorbar into a more premium yet affordable brand.
+In 2005, Modi founded 24Seven, India's first 24-hour retail store chain, promoting it as a convenient destination for everyday and general needs.